 Squiggly needs capital to get his hot chocolate stand up and running.

-Capital can also mean “particular or significant”:
+"Capital" can also mean “particular or significant”:

 It is of capital importance that we arrive early so don’t end up in the back.

-And it can also mean “fabulous”:
+And it can mean “fabulous”:

 And of course, we have capital crimes and capital punishment, which relate to the death penalty.

-The other kind of capitol refers to buildings—state capitol buildings or, in the United States, the Capitol building in Washington, D.C.
+The other kind of "capitol" refers to buildings—state capitol buildings or, in the United States, the Capitol building in Washington, D.C.

-Since capitol with an O is just for buildings, you can remember the spelling by thinking that the big rotunda of the Capitol building is round like the letter O in the word.
+Since capitol with an O is just for buildings, think of the big rotunda of the Capitol building as round like the letter O in the word.